10 Real Stories Of Babies Switched At Birth—

 1. Child Support Reveals All

 In August 2010, two baby girls were born on the same day in Tambo Memorial Hospital in Johannesburg.
-It is alleged that a nurse made a mistake with the name tags when the girls were in the nursery.
+It is alleged that a nurse made a mistake and switched at birth with the name tags when the girls were in the nursery.
 Neither family thought anything was wrong.
 The truth might never have been revealed had one of the mothers not sued her then ex-partner for child support.
 He denied paternity, but when DNA testing was done, it found that their ‘daughter’ was not their biological child at all.

 She eventually tracked down the other mother and her biological daughter, who tragically looked just like her.
 At first, the mother who discovered the error wanted her daughter back, but the other mother didn’t want to hand over the child.
 Eventually, the two realised that, after four years, it was impossible for either mother to give up the child they had raised.
 The case has gone to court so that a decision can be made on what is best for both girls.